History of Cobham services

 Papa John's Pizza closed in April 2018 and was replaced by an extended refurbished Tossed unit which opened in May 2018.
 During April 2018, the Mint Leaves unit here was removed and was replaced by WrapChic which opened on 1 August 2018.

 The forecourt is Shell's flagship site, and is often a first to trial new ideas, such as hydrogen fuel sales.
-It has won 'Best Motorway Service Outlet' four times at the industry's Forecourt Trader Awards.
+It has won 'Best Motorway Service Outlet' five times at the industry's Forecourt Trader Awards.
 The hydrogen facility was retired in October 2022.